 Load Profile: Annual load profile showing monthly consumption and peak demand.

-Peak Usage: Graphic presentation of peak usage if interval data is available.
+Peak Usage: Graphic presentation of peak usage if interval data are available.

 Time-of-Use: Time-of-use summary by month if the site is under a time-of-use or real-time rate.